 - Rural focused, with the culminating capstone course titled “Reflective Inquiry in Rural Education”

 Who Should Participate?

-MAT students will typically enroll in twelve credits per semester and will engage with school-age children through our summer camp (2019 Dates: July 20-26), initial classroom experience in the fall semester, and full-time student teaching in the spring semester.
+MAT students will typically enroll in full-time study during the first summer semester and will engage with school-age children through our summer camp (2023 Dates: July 30 - Aug 4).
+Additional field experiences are determined by teaching status and program option.

 If you are wondering if this program is for you please reach out to Jamie O'Callaghan at [email protected] for more information.

 Not sure about online learning?
 Try taking the "Is Online Learning Right for Me" Quiz: https://www.surveymonkey.com/r/9XXKX6R

 For participants of the Montana Rural Teacher project: More details and criteria are found on our Montana Rural Teacher Project page.
 NOTE: this project is no longer accepting participants as funding has ended.

 Admission Deadline for Secondary Education: Rolling Admission - Please APPLY now!